Anxiety Related Disorders and Inositol

 American Psychological Association described anxiety disorder as “recurrent episodes of intrusive concerns and thoughts.”

-The duration of anxious feelings or severity of anxiety can sometimes get out of appropriate proportion to actual stressors or triggers.
+The duration of anxious feelings or severity of anxiety can sometimes grow past normal responses to actual stressors or triggers, meaning sometimes our stress and anxiety get the best of us.
 These triggers can end in the form of physical symptoms as nausea, hypertension, and other conditions.
-Once an episode of anxiety reaches to the stage of a specific disorder, then it can specifically interfere with daily life and functions.
+Once an episode of anxiety reaches the stage of a being a specific disorder, then it can can and will interfere with daily life and functions.

 Symptoms of Anxiety and Anxiety disorders: